Stellantis/stellantis.github.io/_webportal-tutorials-advanced/01Receiving data messages from your server.md

 To retrieve those pending messages you have to use the `WebPortal.getPendingNotifications()` method that is directly injected in your application's `window` object and so can be called directly.

-In order to retrieve the messages over time, you can call this method :
+In order to retrieve the messages over time, you can call this method:

 - at fixed interval, using `setTimeout` or `setInterval`
-- when detecting the following WebPortal events being triggered :
+- when detecting the following WebPortal events being triggered:
 	+ `WebPortal.onApplicationShow`
 	+ `WebPortal.onApplicationHide`

-**Implementation example :**
+**Implementation example:**

 ```javascript
 /**